HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ## Adversary
 If you have a significant problem with a party member you're probably their adversary.
 This isn't an excuse to be an ass to another player, but an opportunity for interesting and fair conflict.
 - Charge this Bond when you witness your adversary fail a Save.

-## Big/Little
-If one adventurer is bigger than the other and you use this to your advantage, this is the Bond for you.
-- You both charge this Bond when your big/little aids you in a Save with your weakest attribute.

 ## Best Friend
 You wouldn't let your best friend go on an adventure without you.
 You're there for each other, thick or thin.